Bbeierle12/New-Idea/docs/USER_GUIDE.md

 ## First Run

-1. Open Config > Settings and provide your API key, model name, base URL, and (optionally) a custom agent prompt.
+1. Open Config > Settings (or press Ctrl+,) and configure your LLM provider:
+   - **🤖 LLM Tab**: API key, model name, base URL, timeouts, and agent prompt
+   - **🛡️ Safety Tab**: Tool output limits, truncation settings, and default mode
 2. The console tab will display structured logs as actions occur.

+### Configuring Safety Settings

+The Settings dialog includes a **🛡️ Safety** tab with the following options:

+**Tool Output Max Bytes**:
+- Controls the maximum size of tool outputs
+- Default: 8,000 bytes (8 KB)
+- Range: 1,000 - 100,000 bytes
+- Increase for large file operations
+- Decrease for memory-constrained systems

+**Context Truncation Enabled**:
+- When enabled, tool outputs exceeding the limit are automatically truncated
+- Truncation markers clearly indicate when content is shortened
+- Keep enabled unless you have a specific need for full outputs

+**Default Mode**:
+- Sets the mode GlyphX starts in
+- `chat`: Safe Mode (tools disabled) - recommended
+- `agent`: Agent Mode (tools enabled)

+**Reset to Defaults**:
+- Click this button to restore safe default values
+- Useful if you're experiencing issues or unsure about your configuration

 ## Managing Glyphs